 A free scholar is one who has proven themselves in a prizing--a series of bouts against different opponents-- and has also begun to teach classes.
 A free scholar is knowledgeable about our historical sources.

 An instructor who has demonstrated strong proficiency with pedagogy and has successfully completed a prizing with at least three different weapons.

 A lead instructor who has demonstrated command of the art, most notably through his or her teachings.
 A master must demonstrate his or her capabilities in a prizing of at least three different weapons.

 You are expected to buy your own equipment when you become a member.
 Minimally, you’ll need a sword (a synthetic or plastic practice sword is cheaper than buying a steel sword), a 3-W fencing mask with a bib, and hand protection designed for HEMA (lacrosse gloves will NOT do).
 Men should wear an athletic cup.
 The most basic equipment costs usually run about $250 + tax and shipping.
-Click HERE for a Google Doc of basic gear.
+Click HERE for some suggestions.

 The study of our Art can essentially take three tracks.
 The first is the traditional martial arts track.
 This track is focused on physical training and exercise coupled with study of the fechtbucher, our source texts.
 This traditional track utilizes the HFA ranking system.
 The second is the academic track.
 Here, a member is focused on the very fertile ground of research within our Art.
 It should be noted that the academic track does not participate in our ranking system.
 The third is the tournament track, which focuses on preparing for competitive sparring and may not include study of the source texts.
 These tracks are not necessarily mutually exclusive, and so practitioners who want to participate in tournaments, for example, can certainly also be involved in the traditional track.
 Academics are welcome to train as well!